-Between 1937 and 1976, 70 percent of Americans were members of a church.
-Membership numbers began to slowly decline in the 1970s, and around 2000 there was a sharp 20 percent decline in church memberships.
-The decline in church attendance signals a generational change-only 42 percent of Millennials consider themselves church members.
-Church buildings are typically some of the most architecturally significant structures in a community.
+1 Jones, Jeffrey M. "U.S. Church Membership Down Sharply in Past Two Decades."
+Gallup.
+April 18, 2019. https://news.gallup.com/poll/248837/church-membership-down-sharply-past-two-decades.aspx most architecturally significant structures in a community.
 They reflect the work of important designers and architects and showcase the decorative arts and the use of high-quality materials.
 However, the size and scale of many pre-World War II churches make them difficult for dwindling and/or aging congregations to maintain or sell for a new use.
-Postwar churches of simple, modern design are found in almost every Michigan community, urban or rural.
+Postwar churches of modern design are found in almost every Michigan community, urban or rural.
 Their construction often utilized experimental materials and design concepts that make upkeep challenging.
 Modern church buildings are often underappreciated by the general population unfamiliar with modern design principles.